Korean Cuisine

 Step-by-Step Cooking Process

-2. Add the sliced beef to the marinade, ensuring all pieces are coated.
-Marinate for at least 30 minutes, or overnight for deeper flavor.
+2. Add the sliced beef to the marinade and let it sit for at least 30 minutes.

-3. Heat a skillet over medium-high heat until hot.
+3. Heat a skillet or wok over medium-high heat.

-5. Sear the beef in the hot skillet, cooking in batches if necessary, for about 2-3 minutes on each side until browned.
+4. Add the marinated beef to the hot skillet, cooking for about 5-7 minutes until browned.

 Alternative Ingredients